Scalingo/documentation/_posts/languages/ruby/2015-06-23-rails-integration-gems.md

 ---
 title: Rails integration to the platform
 modified_at: 2015-06-23 00:00:00
-categories: languages ruby
+categories: ruby
-tags: ruby application server rails
+tags: rails ruby application server
 ---

 To completely integrate Ruby on Rails to the Scalingo platform, it has to respect the